 COAL RIVER MOUNTAIN, W.Va. — This mountain in southern West Virginia, right in the middle of Appalachia's spine, is fast becoming someone's Waterloo.

 Get Serious, Sarah

-Much will be said in the coming weeks about Sarah Palin and the Republican Party-- especially after the Democratic "upset" in the Congressional race in New York's 23rd District and the "over-the-top" ...
+Much will be said in the coming weeks about Sarah Palin and the Republican Party-- especially after the Democratic "upset" in the Congressional race in New York's 23rd District and the ...